 Lead, Cadmium, Mercury

-Heavy metals such as lead, cadmium and mercury are among the environmental contaminants in foodstuffs which can pose health risks for consumers depending on their concentrations.
+Heavy metals such as lead, cadmium and mercury are among the environmental contaminants in food that, depending on their concentrations, can pose health risks for consumers.

-For the protection of human health, EU-wide maximum levels for mercury in fish and fisheries products have been in force since 1993, maximum levels for lead and cadmium in various foodstuffs such as cereals, vegetables and fruits, meat and fisheries products since April 2002 and maximum levels for lead, cadmium and mercury in food supplements since July 2009.
-The EU-wide binding provisions on maximum levels are laid down in Commission Regulation 1881/2006 of 19 December 2006 setting maximum levels for certain contaminants in foodstuffs, including the feeding of infants and small children.
+For the protection of human health, EU-wide maximum levels for mercury in fish and fisheries products have been in force since 1993, maximum levels for lead and cadmium in various food such as cereals, vegetables and fruits, meat and fish products since April 2002 and maximum levels for lead, cadmium and mercury in food supplements since July 2009.
+Today, the binding EU-wide provisions on maximum levels are laid down in Commission Regulation (EU) 2023/915 of 25 April 2023 on maximum levels for certain contaminants in food and repealing Regulation (EC) No 1881/2006.

-The determination of lead, cadmium and mercury levels in the course of the annual food monitoring revealed that the share of food samples exceeding the maximum levels for the above-mentioned heavy metals was generally low, apart from a few exceptions.
+Analysis of the lead, cadmium and mercury levels during annual food monitoring revealed that the share of food samples exceeding the maximum levels for the above-mentioned heavy metals was generally low, apart from a few exceptions.